 In 2012, Healthy Chelsea continued its focus in Chelsea Public Schools, with an added emphasis on School Lunch.
 The Coalition partneed with Project Bread – The Walk for Hunger and Chelsea Food Services to test a range of “Smart Cafeteria” approaches aimed to increase the volume of healthy foods selected and consumed by students.
 Healthy Chelsea also began working in key neighborhoods, collaborating with corner store owners to expand the availability of healthy, affordable foods in stores close to where people live.

-- 75 individuals representing residents, local government, state government, school administrators and faculty, community organizations, health care providers, and businesses have participated in bimonthly Healthy Chelsea meetings.
-Subcommittee meetings occur on an as-needed basis.
+- 75 individuals representing residents, local government, state government, school administrators and faculty, community organizations, health care providers, and businesses participate in the Healthy Chelsea Coalition, approximately 45 of whom attend bimonthly Healthy Chelsea meetings on a regular basis.
+Subcommittee meetings occur as-needed for time limited projects.

-- Healthy Chelsea received 4 years of funding by the Mass in Motion program and Partners Healthcare to support additional personnel.
+- Healthy Chelsea entered its 2nd of funding (a total of 4 years have been awarded) by the Mass in Motion program and Partners Healthcare to support additional personnel;

-- Healthy Chelsea received a 1-year award by the Trefler Foundation to support a student–run campaign advocating for healthy foods at Chelsea High School.
+- Healthy Chelsea was granted 2 consecutive years of funding from Trefler Foundation to support a student –run campaign advocating for healthy foods at Chelsea High School

 Community and legislative leaders heard directly from young people about the importance of healthy living as part of an effort to address the epidemic of childhood obesity at an educational forum at the Massachusetts State House this morning.